arkaddev/checkMyCar-php-javascript/README.md

 - adding new parts
 - displaying menu using JS
 - editing mileage, technical inspection and adding new parts by user
-- changing password
-- password hashing

 ### v0.2
 - displaying info about specyfic car
 - history of parts replacement
 - info about upcoming car service
+- creating new users
+- changing password
+- password hashing